-The DELF A1 will test you on the four language skills in French: reading, writing, listening, and speaking.
-Here's some info about what to expect as well as tips on how to prepare for the test.
+The DELF A1 exam will test you on the four language skills in French: reading, writing, listening and speaking.
+We’ve detailed some tips and practice resources for each skill to help you better prepare for your test.
+Let’s get started!

 30 minutes / 25 points